Making Content Accessible

 Now try it out.
 All of the fonts should get about 10% bigger each time you press Ctrl-+, and shrink by 10% when you press Ctrl--.
 The bigger text should still wrap appropriately at the edge of the screen, and CSS lengths should be scaled just like the text is.
 This is great for reading text more easily.

-Here is an example of some text before zoom:No book on the web would be complete without some good old Lorem ipsum!
+Here is an example of some text before zoom.No book on the web would be complete without some good old Lorem ipsum!

-Example of line breaking before zoom
+Figure 1: Example of line breaking before zoom.

-Example of line breaking after zoom
+Figure 2: Example of line breaking after zoom.

 On high-resolution screens, CSS pixels are scaled by both zoom and a devicePixelRatio factor.Strictly speaking, the JavaScript variable called devicePixelRatio is the product of the device-specific and zoom-based scaling factors.
 This factor scales device pixels so that there are approximately 96 CSS pixels per inch (which a lot of old-school desktop displays had).
 For example, the original iPhone had 163 pixels per inch; the browser on that device used a devicePixelRatio of 2, so that 96 CSS pixels corresponds to 192 device pixels or about 1.17 inches.Typically the devicePixelRatio is rounded to an integer because that tends to make text and layout look crisper, but this isn’t required, and as pixel densities increase it becomes less and less important.
-For example, the Pixelbook Go I’m using to write this book, with a resolution of 166 pixels per inch has a ratio of 1.25.
+For example, the Pixelbook Go I’m using to write this book, with a resolution of 166 pixels per inch, has a ratio of 1.25.
 The choice of ratio for a given screen is somewhat arbitrary.
 This scaling is especially tricky when a device is connected to multiple displays: a window may switch from a low-resolution to a high-resolution display (thus changing devicePixelRatio) or even be split across two displays with different resolutions.

-Dark mode
+Dark Mode

 We’ll trigger dark mode in the event loop with Ctrl-d: